Graduation & Convocation

 - February 15 - March 15 (If completing in the Winter session - June graduation)

-Receipt of the Application to Graduate form is the trigger for the graduation assessment process.
-When the graduation request is added to your record, your registration sessions, in the same session as the graduation, are cancelled.
+Receipt of the form is the trigger for the graduation assessment process.
+When the graduation session is added to your record, your registration sessions, in the same session as the graduation, are cancelled.

-If you are a Master of Education (MEd) student, approximately four weeks after the application to graduate form submission deadline:
+If you are a Master of Education (MEd) student, approximately four weeks after the deadline to submit the Intent to Graduate form:

 - ROSE will review for required courses, and that all completed courses have grades.